mtrohman/heiswayi.github.io/_posts/2015-09-02-developing-wpf-application-using-mvvm-design-pattern.md

 ### Let's have a look on "Password Hashing Tool" project

-Okay, here's how the Tree View for directories and files looked like inside the project.
+Okay, here is the tree view for directories and files looked like inside the project named as "SimpleOneWayHashing":

 ```
 Solution 'SimpleOneWayHashing' (1 project)